-This exhibit is being reworked.
+This exhibit is no longer in the museum.
 We have left this information for your enjoyment.

 The Seiberling Mansion has had several owners.
 Monroe Seiberling, built the house and held the deed for 12 years - but actually only lived in here from its completion in 1891 until 1895.
 He rented it to others between 1895 and 1901 before selling it.
 The mansion then had a string of short-term owners until 1905.

 One of the more prominent residents was Orange V. Darby, whose family lived here from 1903 to 1905.
 Darby himself only spent a few months in the house before his death in December, 1903.
 His Widow, Evaline, and two daughters, Mildred and Anna, lived in the mansion until 1905.
 Darby was involved in the retail business in Kokomo from 1880 until 1902.
 One of his businesses was the Darby Dry Goods Store at the corner of Main and Sycamore - now home to Cook McDougal's Itrish Pub.